c565659/MANUAL_AI_SYSTEM/DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md

 If a required Rhino operation genuinely cannot be completed through supported scripting or automation:

 1. Stop the affected reconstruction step.
-2. Record the limitation in `QA_REPORT.md`.
+2. Record the exact limitation in `QA_REPORT.md`.
+3. Classify the technical failure as `AUTOMATION_FAILURE`.
+4. Do not convert the affected STEP-covered product geometry to `SOURCE_IMAGE_FALLBACK` merely because automation failed.
-3. Use an approved fallback when available.
+5. Use `SOURCE_IMAGE_FALLBACK` only when an independent approved geometry-related fallback condition also exists.
+6. Otherwise mark the affected reconstruction stage `BLOCKED`.
-4. Do not silently take control of the user's desktop.
+7. Do not silently take control of the user's desktop.

 ---